zeel073/philipkart-order-management-project/README.md

 key: SignUp,
 value: [{"userName":"zeel073","password":"aaa"}]

-You can add more accoung by signing in.
+You can add more account by signing in.